putuyoga/putuyoga.github.io/resume.md

 noindex: true
 ---

+# I Putu Yoga Permana

-*A Senior full-stack engineer with a 10+ years track record of shipping high-impact features and scalable systems*
+*A Senior full-stack engineer with a 10+ years track record of shipping high-impact features and scalable systems end-to-end*

 ## TECHNICAL SKILLS